 \subsection{The benefit of using time-series imagery for vegetation classification}\label{the-benefit-of-using-time-series-imagery-for-vegetation-classification}}

-One of the shortcomings of ordinal digital cameras is that they only have three bands (Red, Blue, and Green).
-We made up for this lack of information using the rich temporal information that time-lapse cameras can obtain.
-Many plant species have characteristic phenologies, such as autumn foliage, and the suitable season to observe them differs among species.
-The accuracy of the single-day classification (shown in the shooting date in Fig. \ref{fig:vegeacc}) shows that each vegetation class has suitable timing to identify it in the images.
-Classifying multiple vegetation classes requires long-term (such as several months long) and frequent (such as daily) monitoring, and digital time-lapse cameras are suitable.
-In addition, combining multi-temporal images improved the classification accuracy, especially with Maple and Montane Alder.
-The best F1 score was low with single-day classification (0.750 for Montane Alder, 0.345 for Maple), and using multi-temporal images improves them much (0.951 and 0.781 with the SVM classifier).
-This result shows that identifying these classes requires multi-temporal information.
-As the previous study pointed out (\cite{Ienco2017RemSenLSTM}), the RNN model outperformed the SVM model.
-This result was particularly apparent for Maple (0.781 with SVM and 0.831 with RNN), which has intra-species variation in autumn foliage timings.
-Considering two Maple pixel time series with different autumn foliage timings, the correlation between them is small, but the temporal correlation is large.
-This is probably the reason why SVM could not correctly detect Maples since it ignores the temporal correlation of the data while RNN does.
-Also, our model can still be further improved.
+One of the shortcomings of ordinary digital cameras is that they have only three bands (Red, Blue, and Green).
+We compensated for this lack of information by using the rich temporal information that time-lapse data collection offers.
+Many plant species have characteristic phenologies, such as fall foliage, and the suitable season to observe them differs among species.
+The accuracy of the single-day classification (see shooting dates in Fig. \ref{fig:vegeacc}) shows that the best time for identification from the images varied with vegetation class.
+Classifying multiple vegetation classes requires long-term (e.g., several months) and frequent (such as daily) monitoring, and digital time-lapse cameras are suitable for this purpose.
+In addition, combining multitemporal images improved the classification accuracy, especially for Maple and Montane Alder.
+The best F1 score achieved using the single-day classification was low (0.750 for Montane Alder, 0.345 for Maple), whereas it was improved significantly (0.951 and 0.781 with the SVM classifier) by using multitemporal images.
+This shows that identifying these classes requires multitemporal information.
+As indicated in a previous study (\cite{Ienco2017RemSenLSTMn the RNN model outperformed the SVM model.
+This result was particularly noticeable for Maple (0.781 with SVM and 0.831 with RNN), which exhibited intraspecies variation in fall foliage timings.
+We found a weak correlation between two Maple pixel time series with different fall foliage timings but a strong temporal correlation.
+This may explain why the SVM model could not correctly detect Maple: it ignores the temporal correlation of the data, while the RNN model does not.
+However, our model can still be improved further.
 As (\cite{Sharma2018NN}) claimed, patch-based classification methods may improve performance.
-Such patch-based models take a time series of small patches as an input to utilize the spatial information, such as textures, in the classification process.
+Such patch-based models use a time series of small patches as input to utilize the spatial information, such as textures, in the classification process.

 \hypertarget{the-performance-of-the-georectification-method-and-its-limitation.}{%